gurkanfikretgunak/cursor/README.md

 This project contains custom rules, configurations, and best practices for enhancing the development experience in Cursor IDE.
 It serves as a personal repository for Cursor-specific settings and workflows.

+## 🚀 Projects Built with Cursor

+These projects were developed and built using Cursor IDE, showcasing the power of AI-assisted development:

+- **[Share Your Note](https://github.com/gurkanfikretgunak/share-your-note)**: A real-time, Kahoot-like web application where attendees can join events managed by hosts to share notes, images, and emotions in real-time.
+Built with Next.js, Supabase, and TypeScript.

+- **[Developer Candidate](https://github.com/gurkanfikretgunak/developer-candicate)**: A project showcasing developer candidate evaluation and assessment tools.
+Built with modern web technologies.

+These projects demonstrate how Cursor IDE can accelerate development workflows and help create production-ready applications efficiently.

 ## 📁 Project Structure

 ```